mattdesl/functional-recipes/README.md

 # functional-recipes

 Some lessons for functional programming in JS.
+Part of a "Beer o' Clock" chat at Jam3.

 Clone then install: